beeplin/hyper-arrow/README.md

       },
     }),
     h('button', {
-      // can also add children here if you like
+      // can also add children here as a property if you like
       children: [h('span', 'all')],
       style: 'margin: 4px',
       onClick() {